 Château La Verrerie, Hautes Collines Viognier

-Vintage: 2022
+Vintage: 2023

 Producer

 Their ‘Hautes Collines’ Blanc comprises a blend of Bourboulenc, Clairette, Grenache Blanc and Roussanne.
-Each variety is fermented separately, partially in casks, before being aged on their lees for four months.
+Each variety is fermented separately, partially in casks, before being aged on lees for four months.
 The ‘Hautes Collines’ Rouge blends Syrah and Grenache to create a wine bursting with blood orange and sweet liquorice notes.
 This is a typical Luberon red, with beautiful balance and silky texture.
-The ‘Hautes Collines’ Viognier is characterised by layers of fresh stone fruits, a delicate floral bouquet, a well-structured palate and a saline finish.
+The ‘Hautes Collines’ Viognier is defined by layers of fresh stone fruits, a delicate floral bouquet, a well-structured palate and a saline finish.

 Vineyards